Before the Colt .45s

 Game played at a Confederate camp for Union prisoners at Salisbury, NC

 After Appomattox, the popularity of baseball grew as Civil War veterans of both sides returned home, having played the game, or seen it played, in their various wartime encampments.
-There, it served as a relief from the alternating drill, boredom, and terror that personifies Army life.
+There, it served as a diversion from the alternating drill, boredom, and terror that typifies Army life.
 Baseball was even played in many prisoner-of-war camps, sometimes in inmates-versus-guards games.
 When they got home, many wanted either to play the game or, at least, to watch it.
-They taught it to their kids.
+And, they taught it to their kids.

-The first reported organized baseball game in the Houston area was played on April 21, 1867, when the Houston Stonewalls shellacked the Galveston Robert E. Lees 35-2 on the San Jacinto Battleground before a crowd of more than 1,000 people.
+The first reported baseball game in the Houston area was played on April 21, 1868, when the Houston Stonewalls shellacked the Galveston Robert E. Lees 34-5 on the San Jacinto Battleground before a crowd of more than 1,000 people.
 While no formal leagues existed at the time, the game was billed as a "state championship game."

 Earlier games may well have taken place; this was merely the first one reported in the newspaper.